Cccmm002/Basic_OpenGL_Elements/README.md

 =====================
 Control keys:
 Up, down, left and right: to rotate the object;

-PageUp and PageDowm: Zoom in and out.
+PageUp and PageDown: Zoom in and out.

 Right click to pop menu in order to change object and turn light and shader on and off.